 The COVID-19 pandemic has impacted all of us greatly.
-While it’s not the biggest change brought about by the pandemic, working from home has become more common at this point in time.
+While it’s not the biggest change brought about by the pandemic, working from home is more common.

 But what happens when we return to work?
 For many dogs, it leads to developing separation anxiety – a fear that you’ll never come home once you leave.
 For some, returning to the office will become necessary sooner rather than later.